,

 Do I Need a Business License in LA County?

 If your business operates in the unincorporated areas of LA County or cities such as Malibu, Santa Clarita, or Westlake Village, you’ll need to apply for a County Business License through the LA County Treasurer and Tax Collector.
-Use this step-by-step guide9 to navigate the process.
+Use this step-by-step guide to navigate the process.

 One crucial step might remain: taking care of your business with business insurance.
 It can help financially protect your new venture from claims associated with accidents, property damage, mistakes, and injuries.
 These claims can be extremely costly — enough to financially ruin your burgeoning business.